protocolbuffers/protobuf/docs/field_presence.md

 -   Notably, JSON _elements_ are semantically unordered, and each member must have a unique name.
 This is different from TextFormat rules for repeated fields.
 -   JSON may include fields that are "not present," unlike the _no presence_ discipline for other formats:
-	-   JSON defines a `null` value, which is often used to represent a _defined but not-present field_.
-This is only valid for message fields, and is interpreted the same way as "not present."
+	-   JSON defines a `null` value, which may be used to represent a _defined but not-present field_.
 	-   Repeated field values may be included in the formatted output, even if they are equal to the default (an empty list).
 -   Because JSON elements are unordered, there is no way to unambiguously interpret the "last one wins" rule.
+    -   In most cases, this is fine: JSON elements must have unique names: repeated field values are not valid JSON, so they do not need to be resolved as they are for TextFormat.
-Notably, this means that it may not be possible to interpret `oneof` fields unambiguously.
+	-   However, this means that it may not be possible to interpret `oneof` fields unambiguously: if multiple cases are present, they are unordered.

 In theory, JSON _can_ represent presence in a semantic-preserving fashion.
 In practice, however, presence correctness can vary depending upon implementation choices, especially if JSON was chosen as a means to interoperate with clients not using protobufs.